CIMAM Cover

 Thursday July 1st, 2021

 At CIMAM we recognize climate and ecological emergency and are seriously committed to working towards sustainability understood in the broadest terms set out by the UN’s Sustainable Development Goals, Agenda 2030.
-As an international organization dedicated to promoting best practices in modern and contemporary art museums, and to raising awareness and responding to the evolving needs of the profession, environmental sustainability is one of the main and most urgent aspects we should take care of.
+As an international organization dedicated to promoting best practices in modern and contemporary art museums, and to raising awareness and responding to the evolving needs of the profession, environmental, social, and economic sustainability is one of the main and most urgent aspects we should take care of.

-It is part of our mission to foster change and facilitate to our members the resources, tools, guides, and examples to reduce museums’ carbon footprint in the short, medium, and long term.
-CIMAM encourages its members to commit to implementing the necessary changes for achieving climate neutrality according to the United Nations’ Sustainable Development Goals (SDGs).
+Our mission is to foster change and facilitate our members with the resources, tools, guides, and examples to reduce museums’ carbon footprint in the short, medium, and long term.
+CIMAM encourages its members to commit to implementing the necessary changes for achieving the United Nations’ Sustainable Development Goals (SDGs) by 2030.

 (1) Examples of Immediate Actions